What is apprenticeship?

 Cosmetology apprenticeships are legal in the following states.
 I have linked the relevant information.
-However, as there are fifty states, each with their own regulations, I urge you not to consider this list exhaustive.
+However, as there are fifty states, each with their own regulations, please do not consider this list exhaustive.

-If your state is not listed, do not assume apprenticeships are not legal.
+If your state is not listed, don’t assume apprenticeships aren’t legal.
 Check with your state board.

 How can an apprenticeship program benefit employers?

 For starters, salon owners generally have the flexibility to customize their training strategy to meet the needs of their salon.
-This flexibility allows them to provide more comprehensive training in critically necessary skills and focus less on techniques and practices that may no longer be as marketable or relevant in modern beauty businesses.
+This flexibility allows them to provide more comprehensive training in critically necessary skills and focus less on techniques and practices that may no longer be marketable or relevant.
 This results in a measurable competitive advantage.

 There are financial benefits as well.
 For instance, sponsors who employ apprentices can compensate those employees less than a newly licensed graduate.
-Those wages will have to increase incrementally as the apprentice becomes more educated and their skills improve, but state tax credits may also be available to further help defray the cost of training the apprentice.
+Those wages will have to increase incrementally as the apprentice becomes more educated and their skills improve, but state tax credits may also be available to further help defray the cost of training.

 As far as I’m concerned, the primary, most significant benefit salon owners will take from an apprenticeship program is reduced employee turnover.
-The facts don’t lie: apprentices tend to remain employed longer than typical employees.
+The facts don’t lie: apprentices tend to remain employed up to two years longer than typical employees.

 According to the Department of Labor, 91% of apprentices that complete an apprenticeship are still employed nine months later.

 Staffing can be extremely challenging in our industry, often through no fault of our own.
 The business—as a whole—suffers from high attrition rates.
-While I personally believe these issues begin in the offices of school recruiters (who often present a version of the industry that only resembles reality in the faintest of ways), the fact is that most of the professionals leaving the industry are doing so not because they don’t love the craft but because they weren’t adequately prepared by their educators or their employers.
+While I believe these issues begin in the offices of school recruiters (who often present a version of the industry that hardly resembles reality), the fact is that most of the professionals leaving the industry are doing so not because they don’t love the craft but because they weren’t adequately prepared by their educators or their employers.

-What does this mean for you as an employer?
-A professional who understands the industry and their role in it, and who is unlikely to experience the “rude awakening” effect that drives many traditionally educated professionals from this career.
+You can help create professionals who understand the industry and their role in it, and who are unlikely to experience the “rude awakening” effect driving many traditionally educated professionals away from this career.